 This statement outlines the Corporate Governance practices Lysaght Peoplecare Ltd ("Peoplecare") has in place to ensure that the company is directed and managed effectively and appropriately for the benefit of the members.
 These practices are a system of directing and controlling the affairs, policies, functions and actions of the company, while managing business risk.
-The Directors act as stewards of the company on behalf of all members and have legal responsibility for their actions and conduct, primarily through the Corporations Act (2001), the Private Health Insurance Act (2007) and the APRA Prudential Standards APS510.
+The Directors act as stewards of the company on behalf of all members and have legal responsibility for their actions and conduct, primarily through the Corporations Act 2001, the Private Health Insurance Act 2007 and the applicable PHIAC/APRA Governance Standard.